leandroviajando/ir/README.md

 $$\text{DCG}_k = \text{rel}_1 + \sum_{i=2}^k{\frac{\text{rel}_i}{\log_2(i)}}$$

 **Normalised Discounted Cumulative Gain (nDGC; most used for web search)** averages DCG numbers across a set of queries at specific rank values DCG@k; s.t. an ideal ranking would have an nDCG of $1.0$.

+**When to use which metric**:

+- Accuracy: When you need a simple overall correctness measure and your classes are balanced.
+Best for: Classification tasks where both positive and negative examples are equally important.
+- Precision: When the cost of false positives is high and you care about exactness of results.
+Best for: Legal search, medical diagnosis systems, spam filtering where showing irrelevant results is harmful.
+- Recall: When the cost of false negatives is high and finding all relevant items is critical.
+Best for: Intelligence gathering, legal discovery, disease screening where missing relevant information is costly.
+- F1 Score: When you need a balance between precision and recall, and both false positives and false negatives are important.
+Best for: Tasks where missing relevant documents is as problematic as returning irrelevant ones.
+- Precision@K: When user behavior is the focus and users typically only examine top results.
+Best for: Web search where users rarely look beyond the first page of results.
+- R-precision: For test collections where complete relevance judgments are available.
+Best for: Controlled test environments where the number of relevant documents is known.
+- MAP: When you need a comprehensive metric that values finding relevant documents early in the results.
+Best for: Evaluating overall system performance across multiple queries with varied numbers of relevant documents.
+- nDCG: When dealing with graded relevance judgments rather than binary relevance.
+Best for: Modern evaluation scenarios where documents can have different degrees of relevance to a query.

 ## 2. Retrieval Models